51ngul4r1ty/atoll-core/README.md

 2. Clone `atoll-shared` repo and follow instructions in its README.md to get it building correctly.
 3. `npm run sync-quick` in `atoll-core` repo to get it to use the latest version of the shared repo code.
 4. `npm run build` (if this succeeds you have all dependencies correct)
+5. Do not use pgAdmin UI to create the database, just use the query tool to run the `setup.sql` statements in the next step.
-5. Use `setup.sql` to set up "atoll" database schema.
+6. Use `setup.sql` to set up "atoll" database schema.
-6. Set environment variable `ATOLL_DATABASE_URL` to "postgres://atoll:l1m3atoll@localhost:5432/atoll"
+7. Set environment variable `ATOLL_DATABASE_URL` to "postgres://atoll:l1m3atoll@localhost:5432/atoll"
    (use `~/.zprofile` file or equivalent).
-7. Set environment variable `ATOLL_DATABASE_USE_SSL` to "false" (use `~/.zprofile` file or equivalent).
+8. Set environment variable `ATOLL_DATABASE_USE_SSL` to "false" (use `~/.zprofile` file or equivalent).
-8. Set environment variable `ATOLL_AUTH_KEY` to "local-dev-test-key" (use `~/.zprofile` file or equivalent).
+9. Set environment variable `ATOLL_AUTH_KEY` to "local-dev-test-key" (use `~/.zprofile` file or equivalent).
-9. Restart your system to ensure that environment variables are set correctly.
+10. Restart your system to ensure that environment variables are set correctly.
-10. Use `npm run setup` to set to the test account (the `data.sql` script will not run correctly if this step is skipped).
+11. Use `npm run setup` to set to the test account (the `data.sql` script will not run correctly if this step is skipped).
-11. Use `data.sql` to set up some sample data.
+12. Use `data.sql` to set up some sample data.
-12. Use VS Code to open `atoll-core-main.code-workspace` - this will ensure that you see `atoll-core` and `atoll-shared` folders in the editor.
+13. Use VS Code to open `atoll-core-main.code-workspace` - this will ensure that you see `atoll-core` and `atoll-shared` folders in the editor.
-13. Install all recommended extensions in VS Code.
+14. Install all recommended extensions in VS Code.
-14. Use VS Code's debugger to launch "App" and/or "Storybook"
+15. Use VS Code's debugger to launch "App" and/or "Storybook"
    - If you prefer to use npm scripts you can use `npm start` and/or `npm run storybook` but you won't be able to set breakpoints in the app if you use `npm start` so we recommend the former approach.
-15. Use `npm test` while editing code to ensure that the tests keep passing while you perform TDD coding iterations.
+16. Use `npm test` while editing code to ensure that the tests keep passing while you perform TDD coding iterations.
 This will cause the tests to run every time code changes are saved and coverage gutters will be updated automatically (use "Watch" in the VS Code tray area).